Saturday, December 31, 2016

 “Pssh!”
 I scoffed.
 I stood up, dusted myself off, limped away.

 Now maybe in all this you see an everyday little traffic mishap: a cat spooked by something runs into the street, driver swerves and knocks someone down.
 But that’s not how I see it.
 No. Because this isn’t the first time this kind of thing has happened.
 The simple truth is that that cat tried to kill me.
-And it had come into my neighborhood in the first place on orders to do just that.
+And it had come into my neighborhood on orders to do just that.
 Yes, my accident today was actually a case of attempted murder.
 And this is why I’m finally going to reveal what I know about cats.
 Because the truth must be told.
 Before it’s too late.

 Cats are an alien species of life that has come to our planet to take it over.
 They are a parasitic life form that has learned to impersonate mammals so as to attach themselves to us, their hypnotized human hosts.
 My research suggests they are making rapid progress in this takeover.
 I believe they will soon be moving on to Stage 3.
 Once that happens, we're finished.